martinthomson/registry-advice/draft-thomson-registry-advice.md

 Many protocols use the protocol registries that are managed by the Internet Assigned Numbers Authority (IANA) {{?IANA-MOU=RFC2860}} to manage the allocation of protocol parameters.
 When establishing a registry for protocol parameters, choosing an appropriate registration policy is critical.
+RFC 5226 {{?IANA-CONS}}

 While registries might be perceived as a way of retaining some sort of control over use of protocols, stricter policies tend to inappropriately constrain protocol deployment and can lead to violation of those policies.
 A permissive registration policy for IANA registries avoids these issues and encourages better use of registries.

+RFC 5226 {{?IANA-CONS}} provides a small amount of advice, notably this from Section 5.3:

+> In addition, documented IANA considerations are sometimes found to be too
+> stringent to allow even working group documents (for which there is strong
+> consensus) to obtain code points from IANA in advance of actual RFC
+> publication.

 This document examines the common registration policies defined in RFC 5226
 {{?IANA-CONS=RFC5226}} and provides advice on how to define appropriately